Gwen Stefani Is Not Planning To Secretly Adopt Baby Girl, Despite Rumors

 Gossip Cop relays the ridiculous claim made by In Touch.

-The source then goes on to state that Gwen has been very adamant about keeping the adoption secretive and does not want Shelton or anyone else to know of her plans.
+The said source then goes on to state that Gwen has been very adamant about keeping the adoption secretive and does not want Shelton or anyone else to know of her plans.

-“Gwen is telling friends that she wants to keep this really private.
-After noting how Stefani has been ‘daydreaming about names,’ and can’t wait to ‘dress up and play dolls’ with her daughter, the publication then states the singer has kept her three sons and Shelton ‘in the dark’ about her plan.”
+“Gwen is telling friends that she wants to keep this really private.”
+After noting how Stefani has been “daydreaming about names,” and can’t wait to “dress up and play dolls” with her daughter, the publication then states the singer has kept her three sons and Shelton “in the dark” about her plan.

 The No Doubt front woman is then said to have a plan for the moment that she tells Blake about the adoption.

-“She is going to have a private, romantic dinner with just the two of them, with candles and flowers, and she is going to present the entire adoption scenario to him,” the supposed source says.
+The supposed source says, “She is going to have a private, romantic dinner with just the two of them, with candles and flowers, and she is going to present the entire adoption scenario to him.”

-This is all completely fabricated, as the gossip policing site has determined.
-Despite the remainder of the story stating that Gwen is excited to tell Blake and that she feels that he will be thrilled about the news when she reveals it to him, the source stated “told friends she thinks he will be on board once he sees how excited she is.”
+This is all completely fabricated as the gossip policing site has determined. despite the remainder of the story stating that Gwen is excited to tell Blake and that she feels that he will be thrilled about the news when she reveals it to him, with the source stating “told friends she thinks he will be on board once he sees how excited she is.”

 As for the relationship between Gwen and Blake, things continue to be like a fairy tale for the pair, so it seems.
-Both Blake and Gwen are currently appearing weekly on the hit show The Voice, on which they first met.
+Both Blake and Gwen are currently appearing weekly on the hit show The Voice on which they first met.
 The two bonded during the previous season as they were both going through very difficult divorces.
 Gwen was married to Gavin Rossdale for 13 years and the two called it quits allegedly due to an affair Rossdale was having with the nanny to their three boys.

 EXCLUSIVE: Blake Shelton Offers to Propose to Gwen Stefani on ‘The Voice’ — Watch! https://t.co/tUeS5lskM4 via @etnow